Start

 • brokered cleanup is broker-owned.

-crabbox cleanup refuses to sweep provider resources when a coordinator is configured, because brokered cleanup belongs to the Durable Object.
+crabbox cleanup refuses to sweep provider resources when a coordinator is configured, because brokered cleanup belongs to the coordinator.

 • Architecture: component model, API, state, and failure model.